 Molasses Spice Cookies

-Molasses spice cookies are sort of like ginger snaps except bigger and chewy.
-The recipe for these cookies comes from Cook’s Illustrated’s The Best Recipe cookbook.
+This recipe for these cookies is barely adapted from Cook’s Illustrated’s Best Recipe Cookbook, and is one of our favorites!
 Here’s a hint on preparation – don’t reduce the amount of sugar, the cookies won’t be chewy if you do (I found this out the hard way and had to make a second batch).

 - 2 1/4 cups all-purpose flour